RobTillaart/SHT85/README.md

 |   SHT85  |      ~0.2°    |     1.5%   |     Y      |

-Note: SHT40, SHT41 and SHT45 are not compatible with SHT3x and SHT85.
+Note: The SHT40, SHT41 and SHT45 are not protocol compatible with SHT3x and SHT85.
+The SHT4x series is slightly faster than the SHT3x series.

 #### Related libraries